DamianArado/GSoC-2022-Phoenix/PROGRESS.md

 - Wrote test cases for majority of the files in `managers`.
 Just facing difficulties in testing `ThreeManager` and `UIManager` classes as they use WebGLRenderer as a dependency.
 Need to find a way out.
 - After writing unit tests for `loaders`, I plan to devote time to `ThreeManager` and `UIManager` specifically.
 - And after that, the test suite for each eligible file inside `phoenix-event-display` would be ready and sent to be reviewed via a PR.
+- Submitted PR for the week: https://github.com/HSF/phoenix/pull/473

+### Week 6 (July 4 - 10, 2022)

+- Its the 4th week of the coding period and by that, I meant the first deliverable of my project, i.e., to write unit tests for *`phoenix-event-display`* would have to be completed.
+So, I'll be treating this week as a deadline for that.
+- In the last PR, I did make a few mistakes of writing trivial test cases that used `spies` a lot but thanks Fawad for his proper review, I realised that I was actually not testing the methods and objects accurately.
+- Hence, currently I'm working to update each and every test suite in the last PR.
+- After this, I would be revisiting the remaining files again and would add/update/remove things accordingly.